 The paradox of education is precisely this — that as one begins to become conscious one begins to examine the society in which he is being educated. — James Baldwin, A Talk to Teachers

+Novelist, essayist, playwright, poet, and social critic James Baldwin was born on Aug.
+2, 1924, in Harlem, New York.
 The photo above is from Selma’s Freedom Day, held soon after 32 African American school teachers had been fired because they attempted to register to vote, and a few weeks after the 16th Street Baptist Church bombing in nearby Birmingham.
 Read a description by Howard Zinn of Freedom Day in Selma.